Skip to content

 This sample demonstrates how to create a custom ElevationLayer using thematic data.
 In this case the thematic variable is sea temperature.
 The warmer the temperature, the higher the elevation.
 The elevation of land areas represents the average sea surface temperature (~17° C), so the pseudo ocean elevations that peak above nearby land are areas where the temperature is greater than 17° C and vice versa.
 A white graphic is overlaid at this elevation to show temperatures greater than 17°.
-This graphic may be moved by sliding the handle of the Temperatures above ##°
+This graphic may be moved by using the “Hide temperatures below” slider.

 Creating a custom elevation layer